FAQs for IRS Innocent Spouse Relief

 How does the IRS define actual knowledge?

-What is the deadline or time limit for filing for ISR?
+What is the deadline or time limit for filing for Innocent Spouse Relief?

 What does the IRS mean by members of the same household?

 To qualify for some types of relief, you must not be a member of the same household as your spouse/ex-spouse.
 You and your spouse are not members of the same household if you are living apart.
 However, if you are still romantically involved or if your spouse is likely to move back, the IRS considers that you are still members of the same household.